 How to shop on Prime Day in 2020

 1. Check out our deals predictions and, eventually our Prime Day deals list

 There are also too many deals available on Prime Day.
 It's never a problem finding discounts, it's always an issue of figuring out what deals are worth your money.
-That's why we always set up a curated list during the sales marathon, and you’ll find it right here on this very page.
+That's why we always set up a curated list during the 48-hour sales marathon.

 2. Amazon Prime Day has historically required being a Prime member, so be sure to have a subscription on Prime Day